pywbem/pywbemtools/docs/pywbemcli/commands.rst

 The ``server brand`` command gets the brand of the WBEM server of the :term:`current connection`.

+The format of the command is:
+    pywbemcli [GENERAL-OPTIONS] server brand [COMMAND-OPTIONS]

 The brand is intended to identify the product that represents the WBEM server infrastructure.
 Since that was not clearly defined in the DMTF